-On June 27, 2011, the CUNY Board of Trustees adopted a new Academic Integrity Policy [21], revising the policy adopted in 2004.
+On June 27, 2011, the CUNY Board of Trustees adopted an Academic Integrity Policy (Appendix I.2), revising the policy adopted in 2004.
 This strengthened due process protections for students facing only academic sanctions and clarified circumstances where disciplinary rather than academic sanctions are appropriate.
-One goal of the changes was to improve consistency across campuses and improve information-flow, especially where students have enrolled at more than one campus.
+One goal of the changes was to improve both consistency across campuses and the flow of information, especially in cases where students are enrolled at more than one CUNY college.

-The new policy, in operation only for the last three and a half years, has taken some time to "bed down" and so it is difficult to judge what effects the changes have wrought.
-The number of cases reported to the Office of Student Affairs under the policy is very small.
 At Queens College, the Vice President for Student Affairs serves as the College's Academic Integrity Officer.
-CUNY Policy 5.20: Student Complaints about Faculty Conduct in Academic Settings [22], governs complaints in the other direction.
+CUNY Policy 5.20: Student Complaints about Faculty Conduct in Academic Settings (Appendix I.3) governs complaints in the other direction.

-The CUNY Manual of General Policy [23] regulates almost every aspect of College life, from admissions to the maintenance of public order, from veteran reinstatement to advertising.
+The CUNY Manual of General Policy [27] regulates almost every aspect of College life, from admissions to the maintenance of public order, from veteran reinstatement to advertising.
 Ethics at the University level is overseen by the Office of Legal Affairs.
-At Queens College, the Ethics Officer, Glenda Grace, is General Counsel and Chief of Staff.
+At Queens College, the Ethics Officer is the General Counsel and Chief of Staff.
 The Office of the General Counsel provides legal advice and guidance to the President and to academic and administrative departments; is responsible for labor relations for faculty and administrative staff and, with the Office of Human Resources, for other staff; represents the College in grievance and agency proceedings; serves as records and Freedom of Information Law officer, and financial disclosure and compliance officer; and liaises with the State attorney general on all litigation.
 Given this very extensive and important set of responsibilities, the staffing of this office has been considerably strengthened under the new President.